CupertinoVanguard/Final-Project-4760/README.md

 The hardware for our controller is straightforward and concise.
 All circuitry is done on a single breadboard and the wiring is neatly organized to avoid complications.
 Below we have detailed every component of the hardware as well as many diagrams and pictures of the circuitry.

-1) Pico - Microcontroller in charge of running the game code, writing to the VGA screen, and taking input from the MPU-6050
+1) PICO - Microcontroller in charge of running the game code, writing to the VGA screen, and taking input from the MPU-6050

 2) VGA - Graphics screen that follows HSYNC and VSYNC protocol to display the track, car, and score.